 If you’re preparing Thanksgiving dinner for a large group of more than 8-10 people, I recommend doubling the salad and stuffing and adding an extra veggie dish.

-The most popular Thanksgiving side dish varies greatly based on where you live and from one family to another.
-However, there is one side dish that makes its way onto most Thanksgiving tables and that is the mashed potato.
+The most popular Thanksgiving side dishes vary greatly based on where you live and from one family to another.
+However, there is one side dish that makes its way onto most Thanksgiving tables and that is mashed potatoes.
 Potatoes are inexpensive, loved by all ages, and easy to prepare (and transport!)

 Top 8 Thanksgiving sides: